AF Flex Anchor, and Cryo Anchor

 LC V – Ratcheting analysis

 The accumulation of plastic strain due to a repeated loading and unloading cycles has been investigated: here the maximum allowable external axial force and the maximum allowable bending moment, calculated at the previous paragraphs, have been applied to the halved model at the same time.
 The torsion has been neglected.
-A suitable Ansys thermal load makes the analysis temperature vary between design (loading half-cycle) and room (unloading half-cycle) temperatures.
+A suitable thermal load makes the analysis temperature vary between design (loading half-cycle) and room (unloading half-cycle) temperatures.

 A loading cycle exists in this application and on the subsequent removal of the mentioned loads, together with the inner pressure and the end cap force).
 10 cycles have been simulated, using the half model of the double wall pipe support anchor.